jackie87/FAST.2.4/Readme.txt

 DESCRIPTION: Gene based whole-genome association analysis toolset

-AUTHOR: Pritam chanda
+AUTHOR: Jianan Zhan

-CONTACT: pchanda2@jhmi.edu
+CONTACT: jianan.zhan@jhu.edu

-YEAR: 2013
+YEAR: 2017

 LICENSE: Released under GNU General Public License, v2 (see License.txt)

 PREREQUISITES: GNU Scientific Library (GSL) is required to compile and use FAST.
-We have provided a copy of the GSL software in the GSL directory FAST.1.6.mc/GSL/gsl-1.15.tar.gz.
+We have provided a copy of the GSL software in the GSL directory FAST.2.2.mc/GSL/gsl-1.15.tar.gz.
 GSL can also be downloaded from http://www.gnu.org/software/gsl/.
 Please unzip the .tar.gz file, it should create directory gsl-1.15.
 Please read the file INSTALL to install GSL, or follow the steps outlined in https://bitbucket.org/baderlab/fast/wiki/installGSL.